balena-io-experimental/balena-migrate/README.md

 If specified this value is treated as the devices UUID and will be injected into the file specified by the *BALENA\_CONFIG* variable.
 If *BALENA\_CONFIG* is not set this parameter has no effect.

-The balena config.json file can be specified as a command line parameter using the *-u / --uuid* option as follows:
+The UUID can be specified as a command line parameter using the *-u / --uuid* option as follows:

 *balena-migrate -u 1a9f88d13a555ba61f1c9a951fab09a3*